Vyshnav12/SteamDataPipeline/README.md

    - **Retry Logic and Backoff Strategies:** The scraper includes retry logic for handling API failures and rate-limiting.
 - **AWS Integration:** Collected data is stored on Amazon S3.
 - **Monitoring:** The pipeline utilizes logs to monitor the scraping process and AWS CloudWatch for further insights.
-- **Data Modeling:** DBT is used for data modeling, including analyses and tests.
+- **Data Processing:** Polars is used for data processing and transformation.
 - **Containerization:** Docker is used for containerizing the application, ensuring consistency across environments.
-- **Data Warehousing:** DuckDB is used for data warehousing.
+- **Data Storage:** PostgreSQL is used for storing processed data.
 - **Data Visualization:** Grafana is connected to the data pipeline to provide real-time insights into the scraped data.
 - **Automated Scheduling:** AWS Lambda used to automate the scraper, ensuring data is collected at regular intervals.